R1413/courses/csci5622/homework/boosting/assign.md

 -

 1. Submit your _boost.py_ file
-1. Submit your _analysis.pdf_ file (no more than one page; pictures are better than text)
+1. Submit your _analysis.pdf_ file (no more than one page of text; pictures are better)

 Unit Tests
 -